 You must contact the Disability Service Centre if your circumstances change, for example your condition improves or you need more help.

 You might get a letter saying you need to attend an assessment to check the level of help you need.
 The letter explains why, and where you must go.
 Your benefit may be stopped if you do not go.

 At the assessment, you’ll be asked for identification.
 You can use a passport or any 3 of the following:

 - life assurance policy

 How you’re paid

-All benefits, pensions and allowances are paid into an account, for example your bank account.
+All benefits, pensions and allowances are paid into your bank, building society or credit union account.

 You could get extra benefits if you get Disability Living Allowance - check with the Disability Service Centre or the office dealing with your benefit.

-If you get DLA and you work, you might also be able to get the disability element of Working Tax Credit (up to £3,090 a year, or up to £4,420 if your disability is severe).
-Contact the tax credits helpline to find out.
+If you get DLA and you work, you might also be able to get the disability element of Working Tax Credit (up to £3,220 a year, or up to £4,610 if your disability is severe).
+Contact HM Revenue and Customs (HMRC) to find out.